euroargodev/DMQC_status_and_statistics/README.md

 (1)	Reading index file may take 2 or 3 minutes<br />
 (2)	It is better to use only ascent profiles (Dprof = 0) for coherence with figures from “get_DMQC_adjustment.m” script<br />
-(3) The input list of floats must be divided in 3 columns: WMO, RT (dac in charge of real time processing) and DM (institution in charge of delayed mode processing), separated by ';'.
+(3) The input list of floats must be divided in 3 columns: WMO, RT (dac in charge of real time processing) and DM (institution in charge of delayed mode processing), separated by ';'.<br />
+(4) For now, some errors might occur if the user input a list of floats that are not all on the GDAC.
+This problem should be fixed soon.<br />
+(5) Also, the supposed "txt" output is for now commented because it was source for error.
+Will be fixed in a future update.<br />
+(6) The bio-argo-index-detailled is, since mid 2021, contaning the quality flags of the different BGC variables, improving the outputs of this script.<br />

 Different Outputs produced:
 - State of the DMQC per DACs, in number of floats and/or observations<br />